mcmtroffaes/pycddlib/docs/polyhedron.rst

 	The facet adjacency list of a polyhedron is the list of sets of facets which are adjacent to each facet.

+.. method:: Polyhedron.get_vertex_incidence()

+        Get the vertex incidences for the polyhedron.

+        :returns: Vertex incidences.
+        :rtype: :class:`~cdd.SetFamily`

+	The vertex incidence of a polyhedron is the list of sets of facets which are adjacent to each vertex.

+.. method:: Polyhedron.get_facet_incidence()

+        Get the facet incidences for the polyhedron.

+        :returns: Facet incidences.
+        :rtype: :class:`~cdd.SetFamily`

+	The facet incidence of a polyhedron is the list of sets of vertices which are adjacent to each facet.

 .. attribute:: Polyhedron.rep_type

         Representation (see :class:`~cdd.RepType`).